 The Office of Fellowships & Scholarships (situated in the Office of the Provost) provides information, outreach, and support to high-achieving Boston University students who may be candidates for these nationally-competitive awards.
 Opportunities requiring the University’s endorsement, such as the Fulbright, Rhodes, Marshall, Mitchell, DAAD, Luce, Carnegie Jr. Fellows, Goldwater, Truman, and Udall scholarships and fellowships are supported and administered through this office.
 We also provide advice to students applying for prestigious competitions that do not require institutional nomination, such as the Gates Cambridge and others.

 Schedule a meeting: https://calendly.com/berg_bu

 As the director, I work with undergraduate and graduate students across BU’s schools and colleges who are considering the wide range of opportunities available through our office.
-Students: I invite you to visit me here on the lower level of 755 Commonwealth Ave, Suite B04, to explore your interests and how they might align with the many fellowships and scholarships we support and administer.
+Students: I invite you to visit me here on the 5th floor of the GSU to explore your interests and how they might align with the many fellowships and scholarships we support and administer.
 I look forward to meeting you and guiding you through the rewarding and fulfilling process of applying for these competitive awards.
 Please don’t hesitate to stop by, call, or write.